The-TTT-Syndicate/task-time-tracker-fsharp/README.md

 This project was an attempt to create a UI using F#.
 I have to say, it has been a truly terrible and frustrating experience.
 While I did manage to put together a basic application, it was far from easy.

-Back when we were just starting to learn programming in our first semester of IT studies, we could build similar UIs effortlessly using Windows.Forms and a GUI editor in Visual Studio.
+Back in the early 2000s, when we were just starting to learn programming in our first semester of IT studies, we could build similar UIs effortlessly using Windows.Forms and a GUI editor in Visual Studio.
 It was simple and straightforward.
 Now, making a UI feels like pure suffering.

 ## Contribution